 When you document your business processes, they can play a fundamental role when you train new employees.
 They’ll be able to get up to speed with their roles very quickly.
 When there’s no need for managers to carefully explain processes it saves a significant amount of time.

-Well-documented processes also give you a the benefit of ensuring everyone will be doing everything correctly, every time.
+Well-documented processes also give you the benefit of ensuring everyone will be doing everything correctly, every time.

-If you use freelance or remote workers in your organisation defining processes makes it easier to bring them onboard.
+If you use freelance or remote workers in your organisation defining processes makes it easier to bring them on board.

-If you document processes, there can be no ambiguity with regards to roles and responsibilities.
+If you document processes, there can be no ambiguity with regard to roles and responsibilities.
 A well-documented process will clearly state all tasks required for the process to be completed.
 It lays down individual responsibilities and roles, together with the person assigned to complete the task.

 Finally, it provides the steps needed to perform the task.
 When you lay all this down, it reduces a lot of confusion and helps stop mistakes.

-Making everyone within your business replaceable.
+Make everyone within your business replaceable.

 A key part of running a business is to analyse and compare processes.
 Only with analysis and comparison can you calculate efficiency, reduce costs and analyse other vital metrics.
-Document processes you have a great tool to help you expand and scale the business.
+Document processes have a great tool to help you expand and scale the business.